godotengine/godot-docs/classes/class_control.rst

 :ref:`GrowDirection<enum_Control_GrowDirection>` **GROW_DIRECTION_BOTH** = ``2``

-The control will grow in both directions equally to make up if its minimum size is changed to be greater than its current size.
+The control will grow/shrink in both directions equally if its size is changed to be larger/smaller than its current size.

 .. rst-class:: classref-item-separator